jkunimune/nibasa/description.md

 There are two suffixes that cannot stand as words on their own, but that do hint at the meaning of a root.
 Therefore, roots will sometimes be modified from their most regular transcriptions to include these.
-- Roots that end in -ia or -ya always describe places (for example, "topia").
+- Roots that end in -ia or -ya usually describe places (for example, "topia").
-- Roots that end in -iu or -yu always describe chemical elements (for example, "litiu").
+- Roots that end in -iu or -yu usually describe chemical elements (for example, "litiu").
 These don't necessarily apply to three-letter words, like "dia", or to proper names, like "Melayu".

 ## grammar